aask1357/NoisyStudent/README.md

 For example, if you want to change batch size to 128 and label type to hard,
 <pre><code>$ python train.py -c config.json -p model_config.batch_size=128 model_config.label_type="hard"</code></pre>

+* augment_epoch, unaugment_epoch
-* augment_epoch, unaugment_epoch: in the [paper](https://arxiv.org/abs/1911.04252), authors used [a technique to fix train-test resolution discrepancy](https://arxiv.org/abs/1906.06423).
+ in the [paper](https://arxiv.org/abs/1911.04252), authors used [a technique to fix train-test resolution discrepancy](https://arxiv.org/abs/1906.06423).
 They perform normal training with augmented dataset for 350 epochs(augment_epoch), and finetune with unaugmented dataset for 1.5 epochs(unaugment_epoch).
+* label_type
-* label_type: "soft" or "hard".
+ "soft" or "hard".
 Used when pseudo-labeling unlabeled data.
+* teacher_noise
-* teacher_noise: whether to apply data noise(RandAugment) when training a teacher model.
+ whether to apply data noise(RandAugment) when training a teacher model.
 In the original paper, a teacher model is trained without noise.
+* dropout_prob
-* dropout_prob: if set to 0.0, dropout layers are excluded.
+ if set to 0.0, dropout layers are excluded.
+* stochastic_depth_prob
-* stochastic_depth_prob: if set to 1.0, stochastic depth will not be applied.
+ if set to 1.0, stochastic depth will not be applied.
+* ratio
-* ratio: batch size ratio b/w labeled data and pseudo-labeled data in a mini-batch during training students.
+ batch size ratio b/w labeled data and pseudo-labeled data in a mini-batch during training students.

 # Acknowledgements
 * RandAugment code from [pytorch-randaugment](https://github.com/ildoonet/pytorch-randaugment), and modified so that every noise increases its intensity from M=0 to M=20